Steve Trumbo

-Esteban Dale Trumbo Hawkes, commonly known as Steve Trumbo (born May 20, 1960), is a former American professional basketball player, with Spanish citizenship.
+Esteban Dale Trumbo Hawkes, commonly known as Steve Trumbo (born May 20, 1960), is an American former professional basketball player, with Spanish citizenship.
 At a height of 6'9 he played at the center position.
 He was best known for his success in rebounding (was the best in rebounds in the Liga ACB two years in a row), and his great capacity for effort on the court, especially defensively.

 College career

 Trumbo played college basketball at Brigham Young University, where he did very well in the college level.

 Professional career

-Trumbo was chosen in the third round of the 1982 NBA Draft, (number 49 overall), by the Utah Jazz.
+Trumbo was chosen in the third round of the 1982 NBA draft, (number 49 overall), by the Utah Jazz.
 However, he did not end up making it into the NBA.
 He signing up instead with the Ohio Mixers of the Continental Basketball Association (CBA), where he played one season, before moving to Spain.